iterative/dvc.org/content/docs/dvclive/live/monitor_system.md

 ### Disk metrics

-These metrics tracks the disk memory of your system.
+These metrics track the disk memory of your system.
 The directory to monitor can be specified using the `directories_to_monitor` parameter.
 The metrics concern the partition of the disk that contains the directory.